moudey/Shell/README.md

  <br>
 </p>

-This repository is used to [report issues](https://github.com/moudey/shell/issues) and to [discuss](https://github.com/moudey/shell/discussions).<br>
+This repository is used to [report issues](https://nilesoft.org/forum/issues).<br>
-The source code is closed [here is why](https://github.com/moudey/Shell/issues/139).<br>
-You're also welcome to join [the Nilesoft Discord channel](https://discord.gg/5tFXyD6wvb) for a live discussion.
+You're also welcome to join [the Nilesoft forum](https://nilesoft.org/form) for a discussion.

 ## Details
 <p>